 4x6 and below 2400 Dpi

-Tip 4: Never compress your files When you save your scanned image choose low compression .jpg.
-Never, ever choose PDF.
+Tip 4: Save your scanned image as a low compression .jpg.

 Now email it!
 Hooray!